GuyYar1/PythonDelivRepo/README.md

 # Steps:
     1.Run the project , the main is sign as the main run configuration.
-    2. Answer the two question, click enter.
+    2.Answer the two question, click enter (case sensative key1&Key2 uniqness) .
-    3.Results retrived in the output pane.
+    3.Results retrived in the output pane (if there is no internet, use mem or persistance cache).
-    4.check that the country you selected is the current one.
+    4.check that the country you selected is the current one, otherwise click 1 to continue.
+    5. The service is console currently and provide option to do multiple queries.

 # General:
-The project has one class that uses its own attributes and methods. it uses a common Import file to all of its files. that way we can do one import on each file.
+The project has one class that uses its own attributes and methods. it uses a common Import file to all of its files. that way we can do one import on each file. class WeatherForecast(CacheBase):
+    # Superclass (Base Class): CacheBase
+        This is the class from which WeatherForecast inherits.
+It contains the methods and attributes related to caching that will be shared among different subclasses.

+    # Subclass (Derived Class): WeatherForecast
+        This is the class that inherits from CacheBase.
+It extends the functionality of CacheBase by adding weather-specific methods and attributes.

 # key Gen Data Privacy
 The api Key is saved as encoded 64bit UFT-8 {Base64 is used to encode binary data into a text format .
 When there is a Text need to strings are typically represented using UTF-8 encoding.
 This ensures that all characters, including special characters}